-Established in 2021, the Summer Student Internship Program provides opportunities for students to learn about and assist with matters central to university operations.
-In their role as Interns under this Initiative, students aid the Principal’s Office and members of the Principal’s Senior Leadership Team (SLT) with projects being undertaken over the summer.
-Educational opportunities are incorporated for the team of students to learn about current issues in the university sector.
+Established in 2021, the Principal's Summer Student Internship Program provides opportunities for students to learn about and assist with matters central to university operations.
+In this role, students aid the Principal’s Office and members of the Senior Leadership Team (SLT) with various projects over the summer.
+Various educational opportunities are also included for the team of students to learn about current issues, Queen's, and the university sector.

 To apply for the position, log into MyCareer and follow the instructions outlined in the job posting.